pnp/PnP/Samples/Provisioning.VSTools/readme.md

 ### Prerequisites ###
 Visual Studio SDK – this is a beta version of the extension package and requires the SDK to properly install.
-Note: extension packages require referenced assemblies to be signed… the PnP assemblies aren’t signed so use this in an extension package, the latest PnP Provisioning engine was downloaded, compiled, and signed.
+Note: extension packages require referenced assemblies to be signed… the PnP assemblies aren’t signed so to use them in an extension package, the latest PnP Provisioning engine was downloaded, compiled, and signed.
 This is important because the extension package will not auto-update if a new version of the provisioning engine is released.

 ### Solution ###
 Solution | Author(s)